MMA Legislative Package

 Policy Committee on Energy and the Environment

-The MMA bill would establish a better mechanism through which costs, benefits and financial impacts of proposed environmental rules and regulations must be identified and described before they take effect.
+The MMA bill would establish a mechanism for identifying and describing the costs, benefits and financial impacts of proposed environmental rules and regulations before they take effect.
+The bill would require a much more detailed analysis than currently available in the rule-making process and would require the state to provide a cost-benefit analysis for every dollar expended.

-The MMA bill would clarify and strengthen the authority of cities and towns to establish water, stormwater, and wastewaste utility fees in order to protect municipal public health and meet state and federal environmental requirements.
+The MMA bill would clarify and strengthen the authority of cities and towns to establish water, stormwater, and wastewaste utility fees in order to protect municipal public health and meet federal Clean Water Act and Safe Drinking Water Act requirements and other state and federal environmental requirements.

 Policy Committee on Municipal and Regional Administration

-The MMA bill would give a municipality’s legislative body the authority annually to set the number of liquor licenses available.
-The licensing board or other local body responsible for issuing licenses would still control the award of such licenses.
+The MMA bill would give the municipal legislative body the authority to set the number of liquor licenses available in the municipality.
+The licensing board or other local body responsible for issuing licenses would still control the granting of such licenses.
+Communities across the Commonwealth are seeking more municipal authority over the number of liquor licenses they may issue, largely for economic development purposes, and this proposal would eliminate the need to go to the Legislature for a home rule petition to gain more licenses.

-The MMA bill would create a special commission to study the entire scope of benefits offered to veterans under Chapter 115 of the General Laws, including which benefits are offered, how they are administered, and the role of local veterans’ service officers.
-This special commission would be charged with creating recommendations to ensure an effective and efficient system for both veterans and municipalities.
+The MMA bill would create a special commission to study the administration of benefits offered to veterans under Chapter 115 of the General Laws, including which benefits are offered, how they are administered, and the role of local veterans’ service officers.
+This special commission would be charged with developing recommendations to ensure an effective and efficient system for both veterans and municipalities.

 The MMA bill would require the Massachusetts Office of Business Development to create and maintain, either independently or through a partnership with an external entity, a statewide searchable database of developable land and vacant sites, with listings submitted at no cost by local officials.
 This database would create a more comprehensive online marketing portal than currently exists for all locally prioritized sites across the state, giving each city and town the equal opportunity to submit prioritized development sites for inclusion.

 The MMA bill would create a program to provide funding or other opportunities, such as technical assistance, to municipalities or regions that maximize opportunities for economic development planning and growth by meeting a series of criteria.
 These criteria would include a self-assessment of economic potential and the identification of unique strengths and assets.
-This bill would borrow the conceptual structure of the Green Communities program, which provides funding opportunities for municipalities that reduce and improve the use of energy, and would be administered through the Executive Office of Housing and Economic Development.
+This bill would borrow the conceptual structure of the Green Communities program, which provides funding opportunities for municipalities that reduce energy use and improve efficiency, and would be administered through the Executive Office of Housing and Economic Development.

-The MMA bill would require the governor, upon signing legislation, to attach a fiscal note specifying the local impacts of the legislation.
+The MMA bill would require the Executive Office, upon signing legislation, to attach a fiscal note specifying the local impacts of the legislation.

 Policy Committee on Personnel and Labor Relations

-The MMA bill would extend “reasonable assurance” to employees who work on behalf of the school system but are paid through the municipal budget to ensure that employees cannot collect unemployment insurance benefits when school is not in session.
-This bill would also address the issue of a retiree collecting both unemployment benefits and a pension from the same public or private employer by reducing unemployment benefits by an amount equal to 65 percent of the retiree’s weekly pension.
+The MMA bill would extend “reasonable assurance” to employees who work on behalf of the school system but are paid through the municipal budget.
+This would ensure that employees couldn’t collect unemployment insurance benefits when school is not in session.
+This bill would also address the issue of retirees collecting both unemployment benefits and a pension from the same public or private employer, by reducing unemployment benefits by an amount equal to 65 percent of the employee’s weekly pension.

 Policy Committee on Public Works, Transportation and Public Utilities